belovedpearl/Currency_Converter/README.md

 * LucidChart
-    * Used to sketch my thought in planing the project
+    * Used to sketch my thought in planing the project.

 * Github
-    * To store written code
+    * To store written code.

 * Gitpod